Thomas Jefferson Park: Description

 Thomas Jefferson Park is in the East Harlem neighborhood of Manhattan in New York City.
 It is bounded by 111th Street to the south, First Avenue to the west, 114th Street to the north, and the FDR Drive to the east.
+Pleasant Avenue runs north of the park, with Manhattan Center for Science and Mathematics, a high school, bordering on the park.

 Thomas Jefferson Park covers 15.52 acre.
 Two paths cross the park from west to east at approximately 112th and 113th Streets, dividing the park roughly into thirds.
 These pathways contain benches, trees, and cast-iron lamps.

-The southern pathway contains a steel sculpture, Tomorrow's Wind, by sculptor Mel Edwards.
+The southern pathway contains a steel sculpture, Tomorrow's Wind, by sculptor Melvin Edwards.
 The 13.5 ft sculpture, installed in 1995 as a site-specific artwork, consists of an oval disk adjacent to a shape resembling a crescent.
 The northern pathway contains a steel-and-bronze sculpture, El Arbol de Esperanza (Tree of Hope), by L. Brower Hatcher.
 The 18 ft work, dedicated in 1995, consists of a tree trunk topped by a globe with bronze figures created by local children.
 Despite being named for former U.S. president Thomas Jefferson, the park does not have a Jefferson sculpture.